wgomez-dev/bunny-quoting/README.md

 ## Algorithm Steps

 1. Ask for the contractor id
 2. Ask for the number of units to quote.
 3. Extract the contractor base dataset to perform the estimation, using the csv file as a source.
 4. Detect to what range of units belongs the input value.
 5. Perform the extrapolation formula.
 6. Show the result to the user.

+## Considerations
+This script uses as an input one csv file as a source, the source could be updated externally and the script works since it reads it every time it runs.